Self care for the mind & body

 It’s not about creating a plan to accomplish massive goals.
 It can be as small as reading a book, writing your feelings in a diary or cooking a meal for the family.
 Some great daily self-care routines you can develop are:

 A Good amount of sleep is essential for your mental health.
 Try to go to bed at the same time and wake up at the same time daily giving yourself at least 7-8 hours of shut eye.
 When you wake up, set an intention for the day.

 Try to adopt a healthier diet.
-It doesn’t have to be super healthy but drinking more water, eating more fruits or vegetables definitely helps.
+It doesn’t have to be super healthy but drinking more water, eating more fruits or vegetables definitely helps bolster your immune system.
 Read more about weight management and decluttering.

 Taking regular breaks if working from home

 Don’t sit at your computer/desk all day.
 Go out for a quick walk leaving your phone behind or clear your mind and Meditate for 10 minutes.

 It is sometimes hard to say no to loved ones or colleagues.
 We want to make them happy and we love to help, but at what cost.
 When asked to do something you don’t want to do, say no (but nicely).
 Only say yes to things you feel genuinely happy doing.
 If you don’t want to do something then you won’t perform to the best of your ability, it will make you stressed, angry or emotional.
 All these things are not great for self-care!

 Do at least one thing every day that makes you happy.
 This could be reading a book, watching your favourite TV show, cooking, cleaning or in my case, organising something!
 Self care for the mind and body doesn’t have to be complicated.